Hatshepsut: The woman who dared to become pharaoh

 Why this is particularly remarkable is due to the fact that Senenmut did not come from one of the noble families.

-As far as we can tell, he came from very humble beginnings, yet rose to be one of the most important and powerful people in Egypt.
+As far as we can tell, he came from very humble beginnings, yet rose to be one of the most important and powerful people in the land.

-Many of these roles must have meant that Senenmut spent significant time with Hatshepsut, probably on a daily basis.
+These many roles would have meant that Senenmut spent significant time with Hatshepsut, probably on a daily basis.

 Due to this, and judging by the range of responsibilities he accrued, many historians assume that he and the queen had a very close and personal friendship.